SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Problem-04.md

 The price that they will pay is 10 \* 5 = 50\$.

-After that we receive that 6 people enter the hall and 6 can be divided by 3, so they pay 5\$ less.
+After that, we receive 6 people entering the hall and 6 can be divided by 3, so they pay 5\$ less.

 We continue until we receive the command "**Movie time!**" and then we print a suitable output.